To mitigate risks of malicious access to the Raspberry Pi, it is strongly recommended to:

 To get two interfaces at the same time, run:

-sudo iw dev wlan0 interface add wlan1 type managed sudo ip link set dev wlan0 down
+sudo iw dev wlan0 interface add wlan1 type managed # ! only if starting STA on wlan0 the softAp on wlan1 sudo ip link set dev wlan0 down

 wfx_ap as usual to configure these interfaces.